netdata/netdata/streaming/README.md

 #### Troubleshooting metrics streaming

-Both the sender and the receiver of metrics log information at `/var/log/netdata/error.log`.
+Both parent and child nodes log information at `/var/log/netdata/error.log`.

-On both master and slave do this:
+Run the following on both the parent and child nodes:

 ```
 tail -f /var/log/netdata/error.log | grep STREAM
 ```

-If the slave manages to connect to the master you will see something like (on the master):
+If the child manages to connect to the parent you will see something like (on the parent):

 ```
 2017-03-09 09:38:52: netdata: INFO : STREAM [receive from [10.11.12.86]:38564]: new client connection.